Pauleen2020/AI-CW-Part-1/README.md

 The delta between angles must not be too much so we made a fitness function that evaluates this

-Design of GA
+Initial Design of GA

-Initially we generate a number of chromosomes, which the genes represent a weight.
+We generate a number of chromosomes, which the genes represent a weight.

 We loop through these chromosomes and put these through a generate_gait function which we get multiple gaits